 A distributor’s objective, in a binary, is to keep both legs balanced.
 Your strong leg (or reference leg) is the weak leg (or pay leg) of the distributor above you, so your upline will help you build this leg.
 In order to take full advantage of the volume in your reference leg, you need to grow your pay leg.

 The commission itself is a percentage of the entirety of your pay leg.
 No matter how many levels away from you a sale happens, you get the same percentage on it, no matter what your rank is.
 The percentage is usually the same from binary to binary, but the commissionable dollars of the whole organization are capped at a certain percentage to keep the company from paying out more than is sustainable.
-For a more in depth look at binaries, I encourage you to read this article.

 Check out part two to learn about the monthly qualifiers, paid volume, and pay percentages of each plan type.